Hibiscus Cold Foam

 Hibiscus Cold Foam on top of iced beverage in clear glass.

-• Make perfect cold foam at home, just like Starbucks, by using a French press or an electric milk frother.
+• Perfect cold foam can be made at home, just like Starbucks, by using a French press or an electric milk frother.

 • This drink topping is naturally pink from the red hibiscus syrup.